googleapis/google-cloud-go/auth/README.md

 # auth

 This module is currently EXPERIMENTAL and under active development.
-It is not yet indented to be used.
+It is not yet intended to be used.